Mumbai Bus Rapid Transit System

 Mumbai BRTS is a bus rapid transit system in Mumbai, India.

 History

-The project was taken up by the MCGM, B.E.S.T Undertaking, and MMRDA to ease the traffic conditions of Mumbai and improve bus services.
+The project was taken up by the MCGM, BEST Undertaking, and MMRDA to ease the traffic conditions of Mumbai and improve bus services.
 A BRTS fleet consisting of the BEST Undertaking's CNG powered JCBL Cerita buses, Tata Starbuses, and Tata Marcopolo Buses was introduced in 2008.
 However, the BRTS did not have dedicated lanes and had to share roads with regular traffic with no right of way privileges.
 This resulted in a system that was a BRTS only in name.

 The project to provide a BRTS with dedicated lanes was first proposed in 2003.

-On 7 September 2012, BEST announced that it would build BRTS with dedicated lanes on Ghatkopar-Mankhurd Link Road (GMLR).
+On 7 September 2012, BEST announced that it would build a BRTS with dedicated lanes on Ghatkopar-Mankhurd Link Road (GMLR).
 The project will cost ₹2070.9 million and will require widening the GMLR and paving the service road with concrete.